Skip to content

 #/bin/bash

-#SBATCH --time=00:01:00
+#SBATCH --time=02:00:00

 #SBATCH --cpus-per-task=8

-#SBATCH --mem-per-cpu=1500
+#SBATCH --mem-per-cpu=1900

-dmtcp_launch ./my-application #for sequential/multithreaded applications
+dmtcp_launch ./my-application

-• To restart your application, you need another batch file (similar to the one above) where once again you first have to start the DMTCP coordinator.
+To restart your application, you need another batch file (similar to the one above) where once again you first have to start the DMTCP coordinator.
 The requested resources should match those of your original job.
-If you do not wish to create another checkpoint in your restarted run again, you can omit the -i and --exit-after-ckpt parameters this time.
+If you do not wish to create another checkpoint in your restarted run again, you can omit the --interval and --exit-after-ckpt parameters this time.
 Afterwards, the application must be run using the restart script, specifying the host and port of the coordinator (they have been exported by the start_coordinator function).

 #/bin/bash

-#SBATCH --time=00:01:00
+#SBATCH --time=01:00:00

 #SBATCH --cpus-per-task=8

-#SBATCH --mem-per-cpu=1500
+#SBATCH --mem-per-cpu=1900

-source $DMTCP_ROOT/bin/bash start_coordinator -i 40 --exit-after-ckpt
+start_coordinator --interval 40 --exit-after-ckpt

-Signal Handler
+Checkpointing via Slurm Signal Handler

+A different possibility is to use the signal handling of Slurm and manage all the checkpointing in your application on your own.
 If for some reason your job is taking unexpectedly long and would be killed by Slurm due to reaching its time limit, you can use --signal=<sig_num>[@sig_time] to make Slurm sent your processes a Unix signal sig_time seconds before.
 Your application should take care of this signal and can write some checkpoints or output intermediate results and terminate gracefully. sig_num can be any numeric signal number or name, e.g. 10 and USR1.
 You will find a comprehensive list of Unix signals including documentation in the signal man page. sig_time has to be an integer value between 0 and 65535 representing seconds Slurm sends the signal before the time limit is reached.
 Due to resolution effects the signal may be sent up to 60 seconds earlier than specified.

 The command line